pulumi/pulumi/docs/mupack.md

         lastName:  "Hamilton",
     };

+A class marked `sealed` may not be subclassed.
+Any attempt to do so leads to failure at load time.

+A class may be marked `abstract` to disallow creating new instances.

+A class with only primary properties and no constructor may be marked as a `record`.
+A class with no properties, no constructor, and only abstract methods may be marked as an `interface`.
+This is a superset of `abstract`.

-A type with only primary properties and no constructor is called *conjurable*.
-A type with no properties and no constructor -- only functions -- is called *pure* (similar to an interface in many languages).
-Both enjoy certain benefits that will become apparent later, when we discuss dynamicism and structural conversions (like duck typing).
+A class without a constructor and only primary properties is called a *conjurable* type.
+Conjurability is helpful because instances can be "conjured" out of thin air without regard for invariants.
+Both records and interfaces are conjurable.
+Both enjoy certain benefits that will become apparent later, like structural duck typing.

-TODO: should pure classes require that functions are abstract?
-Should we call these interfaces (`interface: true`)?

 ### Subclassing